The Window (1949 film): Plot

-In the late 1940's, in New York's Lower East Side, lives young Tommy Woodry, who has a habit of crying wolf.
-Late one night, he climbs up the building fire escape and sees his two seemingly normal neighbors, Mr. and Mrs. Kellerson, murder a drunken sailor in their apartment.
+In New York's Lower East Side, lives young Tommy Woodry, who has a habit of crying wolf.
+Late one night, while trying to sleep on the building fire escape, he sees his two seemingly normal neighbors, Mr. and Mrs. Kellerson, murder a drunken sailor in their apartment.
 No one – neither the boy's parents nor the police – believes Tommy when he tells them what he has seen, since they all assume that this is just another of the boy's tall tales.

 When Mrs. Woodry takes Tommy to apologize to the Kellersons, he refuses, and they become suspicious of him.
 When Mrs. Woodry leaves to care for a sick relative, and Mr. Woodry is away at his night job, the murderous neighbors plan to kill Tommy, who has been locked in his room by his father to prevent other escapades.
 Under the pretense of going to the police, the Kellersons take Tommy to a dark alley, where they try to kill him.
 Tommy escapes, but the pair quickly recaptures him, taking him to their apartment in a taxi.
 Tommy screams at a policeman for help, but the officer remembers Tommy as the boy who came to the station earlier and failed to convince the police.
 The Kellersons fool the cab driver by posing as Tommy's parents.
 Returning home from work early, Mr. Woodry discovers Tommy missing and asks a neighborhood police officer for help.
 The officer uses a police box to request a radio car.

 Meanwhile, the Kellersons have Tommy secured in their apartment.
 Tommy escapes and climbs onto the roof, and he is pursued by Mr. Kellerson to a nearby building that is in the process of being demolished.
 The police officer suggests that Tommy went to see his mother, and he and Mr. Woodry leave the tenement.
 Tommy sees his father leave in his car and shouts for him, the sound of which alerts Mr. Kellerson to Tommy's location.
-The chase resumes with Tommy finding the body of the dead sailor and scrambling upstairs; when Kellerson follows the stairwell collapses, leaving him struggling to gain sure footing as he continues grasping for Tommy.
-Tommy pushes a rafter aside, causing it to collapse and sending Kellerson falling to his death, but the young boy is left stranded on the remainder of the beam suspended many stories above the ground.
+The chase resumes with Tommy's finding the body of the dead sailor and then scrambling upstairs; when Kellerson follows, the stairwell collapses, leaving him struggling to gain sure footing as he continues grasping for Tommy.
+Tommy pushes a rafter aside, causing it to collapse and send Kellerson falling to his death, but the young boy is left stranded on the remainder of the beam suspended many stories above the ground.
 Neighbors hear his cries for help and send for fire and rescue personnel.
 A collapsable net is set up below Tommy, and he is encouraged to jump to safety before the beam collapses.

 Tommy explains everything as he is escorted to a police cruiser, including where to find Mrs. Kellerson and the murder victim.
 His father assures him how proud he is as they ride to the police station, and Tommy promises to stop inventing stories.